-Unlike some towns, Townsend isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Townsend are a mix of both white- and blue-collar jobs.
-Overall, Townsend is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Townsend who work in office and administrative support (16.52%), teaching (10.45%), and sales jobs (10.26%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Townsend is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Townsend is a town of sales and office workers, transportation and shipping workers, and professionals.
+There are especially a lot of people living in Townsend who work in office and administrative support (22.75%), sales jobs (8.56%), and management occupations (7.75%).

 Townsend is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Townsend is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Townsend doesn't have a public transportation system that people use for their commute.

-Townsend is a very ethnically-diverse town.
+Townsend is an extremely ethnically-diverse town.
 The people who call Townsend home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Townsend residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Townsend include English, German, Scottish, and French .
+Important ancestries of people in Townsend include English, German, French , and Scottish.